NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

 ## Configuration management building block

 Applications often need flexible configurations that can change without having to modify code, restart, or redeploy.
-That's where the dapr configuration component comes in handy.
+That's where the Dapr configuration component comes in handy.

 ### Preparing the app for configurations
 Say we want to let the `users` app dynamically change the `username` output from the `/users/me` endpoint.
 We'll first make a few changes to the `users` app.
-Notice that none of these changes are dapr specific yet.
+Notice that none of these changes are Dapr specific yet.

 1. Add the new configurations to the `appsettings.json`.
     ```json